mshivam-kumar/Decision-Tree-Model/README.md

 # Decision-Tree-Model
-using decision tree to classify the drug
+using decision tree to classify the drug.